Skip to content

 1. Open Hawkeye dashboard: Navigate to the Connections section of the Hawkeye dashboard and click the New Connection card.

-2. Create a New Connection: From the available list, select Azure DevOps and this page will open. jira-new-connection
+2. Create a New Connection: From the available list, select Azure DevOps and this page will open.
+Select Azure DevOps

 Enter the required credentials: